lrlna/cascadiaProposal/vintagejs.md

 Yes, I am a junior, looking to speak about something that's been around for pretty much as long as myself

 Why?
 I want to explore this from a persepective of a n00b, looking backward into the unknown.
 That perspective is bound to vary.
-Rather than reminiscing about the past, I want to look at the good, the bad, and the ugly exactly the way it is at this point in time.
+Rather than reminiscing about the past, I want to look at the good, the bad, the ugly, and the wimsical exactly the way it looks at this point in time.

 questions to answer from people's feedback:
 	* what shaould the main focus be? --> not history, probably development over the years, all the wimsical nonsense people were doing.